kubapeter/portfolio/Coursera Courses/Specializations/Databases for Data Scientists/Relational Database Design/Week 1/assignments.md

 # Question 3: Create an ERD

->Read the following statements about a Database for Art Galleries and collections of drawings.
+>"Read the following statements about a Database for Art Galleries and collections of drawings.
 Draw the Entity-Relationship Attribute Diagram with Crow’s Foot Notation.
 No credit will be granted for other notations.
 Make sure you have all entities, all attributes (and identifiers), all relationships, and proper multiplicities.
 >
 >- A gallery must have one and only one location and each location must have one and only one gallery.
 >- Galleries have attributes: GalleryNum(identifier), Name, Phone, Hours, and Intro.